 Yay, we're back to the usual lecture.
 I sarcastically think.
 I start to open my mouth to tell him where he can shove his detention, but I don't think that would help my little situation.
 So I decide to take the high road and just give a reluctant nod as the bell rings.

 "Don't be late, Mr. Cavalier, and please, make sure you're fully awake when you come," McKinney says as I try to slip out, under the cover of my classmates.

-"Yes sir," I answer through clench teeth.
-Don't say anything, Austin.
-Don't say anything, Austin.
-It's not worth it.
-I repeat over and over in my head, willing myself not to say anything stupid and get an even longer detention.
-"Just focus on something else," I whisper to myself as I leave the room.
+"Yes, sir," I answer through clench teeth.
+Don't do it, Austin!
+It's not worth it!I mentally scold, willing myself not to say anything stupid and get an even longer detention.
+"Just focus on something else," I whisper as I leave the room.

 "You know that old rule, that you shouldn't eat late at night, otherwise, it will give you nightmares?"
 Blaine hesitates for a second, before giving a nod yes.
 "Well, apparently it's true.
 It's been a never-ending parade of clowns, bunnies, and leprechauns," I lie with a fake shudder.
 "And the psychs don't tell you this, but those food-induced nightmares, can affect your daydreams too."

 Judging by the look on Blaine's face, I lost the battle on questioning my sanity, but at least I've led him away from the actual problem.